Compliance Is The Responsibility Of

 • Transparent reporting: Provide regular updates on compliance performance and address any concerns proactively.

-• Targeted training: Develop training programs tailored to the specific roles and responsibilities of different employee groups.
+• Targeted training: Develop training programs designed for the specific roles and responsibilities of different employee groups.

 • Interactive training: Use a variety of methods, such as interactive modules, case studies, and role-playing exercises, to enhance engagement and knowledge retention.

-• Regular refreshers: Provide regular refresher training to ensure that employees stay up-to-date on relevant regulations and best practices.
+• Regular refreshers: Provide regular refresher training to see to it that employees stay up-to-date on relevant regulations and best practices.

 3. Effective Reporting Mechanisms: